-Maryland’s Assisted Living Subsidy is also, more formally, referred to as the Senior Assisted Living Group Home Subsidy Program.
-This is a financial assistance program provided to elderly Maryland residents to be used for the express purpose of helping to pay for the cost of assisted living.
+Maryland’s Senior Assisted Living Subsidy is a financial assistance program provided to elderly Maryland residents that helps pay for the cost of assisted living.
 The objective of this program is to prevent premature, costly nursing home placement.
 By providing financial assistance to needy individuals, both the state and individuals benefit.
 The state saves money on expensive nursing home care and individuals have the opportunity to live in environments better suited to their needs.

-Assisted living facilities, which require licensing and approval by the Maryland Department of Aging and the Maryland Department of Health and Mental Hygiene, must be able to accommodate at least 4 and no more than 16 clients.
+Participating assisted living facilities are required to be licensed and approved by the Maryland Department of Health.
 This program is not available in every county and there may be waiting lists for assistance in some counties.
 If the program is not available in their county, seniors can move to an approved assisted living residence in a county where the program is available, and then enroll to receive assistance.

 The Maryland Department of Aging monitors this program via Area Agencies on Aging.

-The Assisted Living Subsidy is available to Maryland residents who currently live in an assisted living facility, as well as those or who are assessed as having the need for assisted living and have plans to move to such a residence in the very near future.
-Maryland operates on a fiscal calendar starting in July, not January.
-Financial eligibility criteria are updated annually at the end of June.
+The Assisted Living Subsidy is available to Maryland residents who currently live in an assisted living facility, as well as those who have plans to move to such a residence in the very near future.

 The subsidy comes in the form of direct financial assistance for assisted living services.
 This includes helping to cover the cost of personal care assistance, supervision around the clock, and meals.
 The actual amount of assistance available depends on the individual and the county in which they are applying for assistance.
-Typically, the total monthly assistance available to any participating individual is limited to $650.
 Please note that payments are made directly to the provider, not the program participant.